cdoelling/century-list/README.md

 # Century List
-**# If you had a century to live, what 100 things can you accomplish
+## If you had a century to live, what 100 things can you accomplish

-> Hi,
+> Guideline: Items can be changed and replaced at any time.
+Take care to update every year, preferably at the start of each new year as you will have the most motivation to think reflectively.
+Think big and barrow vigorously from others in what they have accomplished.

-My name is Chase and I first started this exercise when I was a freshman in college.
-These items shift with priority over the years.
-Once an item is completed it stays on the list, so you can only alternate what is left.
-Here is my **Century List**.
+>Law: Once an item is completed it stays on the list, you can only alternate what is left.

+**Chase Doelling's Century List**

 ### Currently Completed **29** Items
 #### Need Proof for **4** items
-#### Need to add **4** items
+#### Need to add **5** items

 1. **Father a child** [Abigale Doelling](../master/Proof/abigale.jpg) Born 11/4/2015